Novia-RDI-Seafaring/mh-sise-py/README.md

-# MH-SISE-PY: A Moving-Horizon Simultaneous Input-and-State Estimation Python Package
+# **MH-SISE-PY**: A Python Package for Moving-Horizon Simultaneous Input-and-State Estimation

 This repository implements a **Moving-Horizon Simultaneous Input-and-State Estimation** (MH-SISE) problem in Python.
 The MH-SISE algorithm estimates both inputs and states of a dynamic system over a moving horizon.